-- A plan of action.
-A short-term plan of action should help the participant address emergency or short-term needs.
-A long-term plan of action includes the steps necessary to carry out a goal towards self-sufficiency such as completing an education or training program or securing permanent housing; and - 2.
+A plan of action.
+A short-term plan of action should help the participant address an emergency or short-term needs.
+A long-term plan of action includes the steps

+- necessary to carry out a goal towards self-sufficiency, such as completing an education or training program or securing permanent housing; and - 2.
 Resource and referral information for any known government and community resources that may help to address the need.
-The plan should explain the purpose of each resource and how it addresses or relates to the identified need.
+The Transition Plan should explain the purpose of each resource and how it addresses or relates to the participant's identified need(s).

-Workers must never enter confidential information in the SSI/SSDI Transition Plan in WWP.
+A W-2 worker must never enter confidential information in the SSI/SSDI Transition Plan in WWP.
 See 4.2.2.1 for a listing of confidential information that must never be entered on WWP pages without the additional security protections.